jetbrains-academy/kotlin-onboarding-object-oriented-programming/codenamesServer/codenamesServerUtilsPartTwo/task.md

 <div class="hint" title="How to flat a list of lists into one list?">

-Consider a situation where we have a list of lists, for example `List<List<KeyCardType>>` and we need to get a list consisting of all elements of all lists of the original list:
+Consider a situation where we have a list of lists, for example, `List<List<KeyCardType>>`, and we need to get a list consisting of all the elements of all lists of the original list:
 ```kotlin
 // [[Pink, Pink], [Violet, Violet], [Gray], [Black]] -> [Pink, Pink, Violet, Violet, Gray, Black]
 ```

-We can do this with loops:
+We can do that with loops:
 ```kotlin
 fun main() {
     val initialList = listOf(